The lack of alignment between sales and marketing is failing businesses across the globe.

 That’s why, one of the biggest benefits of an aligned sales and marketing team is consistent messaging.

 By aligning both teams, your marketing messages can now warm up the prospects ready for the sales team who will reinforce those same messages and use them to close the deal.
 If the marketing messages resonate, the sales team can specifically act on them to close more deals.

 If you don’t do this, you run the risk of ending up with a fractured message – which can lead to a very uncomfortable and inconsistent journey for your potential customer.
-If your prospects think they’re getting one thing based on what marketing say versus being sold something entirely different by the sales team – it’s going to impact on your results.
+If your prospects think they're getting one thing based on what marketing says versus being sold something entirely different by the sales team – it’s going to impact your results.

 So, it's important to make sure that you have a consistent and matched message across your entire customer journey.

 7. Create marketing assets to close the sale

 One of the most popular B2B marketing strategies used today is content marketing.

 In fact, more than 90% of marketers use it as part of their overall digital marketing strategy.
 When used by both sales and marketing teams, content marketing is highly effective at nurturing prospects through the different stages of the sales funnel.

 Unfortunately, two out of three sales reps do not know what content to send to prospects – meaning that the content you create is probably going to waste.